contember/starter-kits/headless-cms/README.md

 docker-compose run admin npm install
 ```

-### Get public api key
+4) Generate new public api key for frontend website (you can do this later, but frontend website won't work without it)
 ```bash
 npm run contember tenant:create-api-key
 ```

-This public api key has to be used in the `.env` file as `NEXT_PUBLIC_TOKEN`.
+5) Add this public API key to the `.env` file as `NEXT_PUBLIC_TOKEN`.

-### Start Docker containers
+6) Start Docker containers
 ```bash
 docker-compose up
 ```

+*Congratulations, you're done!*

-Now, administration UI should be running on address http://localhost:1480 and head is running on address http://localhost:3000.
+Administration UI is now running at http://localhost:1480 and head is running at http://localhost:3000.